 Belinda A. Sáenz is a multidisciplinary performer, choreographer, and instructional specialist based in NYC who collaborates as a teaching artist with Lincoln Center Education since 2014.
 Through the various programs at Lincoln Center Education, Belinda partners with teachers and college professors in the development of Aesthetic Education workshops through LCE’s unique Learning Framework and the Capacities for Imaginative Thinking.
 She co-presents at the LCE Summer Forums yearly since 2015 and serves a the United Federation of Teachers Chapter Leader for the LCE Faculty since January 2017.

 Belinda is thrilled to be part of the Disney Theatrical Group as a Teaching Artist within Disney Theatrical Productions / Disney on Broadway programming.
 Belinda facilitates musical theater workshops, classes, talkbacks, and assemblies.
-In the near future, she will collaborate with DTP's licenses of "musical titles for local, school and community theatre productions" through the Disney Musicals in School Program.
+Furthermore, she will collaborates with DTP's licenses of "musical titles for local, school and community theatre productions" through the Disney Musicals in School Program.

 Belinda is pleased also teach musical theatre workshops, camps and residencies with New York City Center and TADA!
 Youth Theatre as a Director/Choreographer.